Universal Destinations & Experiences: Universal Orlando Resort

 On August 1, 2019, Universal announced Universal Epic Universe, a third theme park addition to the Orlando resort.
 The company later announced the park guests would enter the park through Celestrial Park, which would be the gateway to the four additional worlds of Epic Universe: Super Nintendo World, The Wizarding World of Harry Potter – Ministry of Magic, How to Train Your Dragon: Isle of Berk, and Dark Universe, based on the classic Universal Monsters.
-The park opened on May 22, 2025.
-Epic Universe is also the site of three new Loews hotels: Universal Helios Grand Hotel, Universal Stella Nova Resort, and Universal Terra Luna Resort.
-The Universal Stella Nova Resort opened January 21, 2025, the Universal Terra Luna Resort opened March 25, 2025, and the Universal Helios Grand Hotel opened April 16, 2025.
+The park officially opened on May 22, 2025.

 The Universal Epic Universe theme park campus is located several miles southeast of the original Universal Orlando Resort.
 The 750-acre (300 ha) site is situated south of Sand Lake Road and east of Universal Boulevard.
 The land was bought in pieces and nearly doubles the acreage that Universal owns in Central Florida.
+In and around Epic Universe are three new Loews hotels: Universal Helios Grand Hotel, Universal Stella Nova Resort, and Universal Terra Luna Resort.
+The Universal Stella Nova Resort opened January 21, 2025, the Universal Terra Luna Resort opened March 25, 2025, and the Universal Helios Grand Hotel opened April 16, 2025.

 Universal Studios Japan

 After almost three years of construction, Universal Studios Japan opened on March 31, 2001, in the Konohana-ku district of Osaka, Japan, and was the first Universal Studios theme park to open outside of the U.S. It was also the first Universal theme park to operate within the Asian region.
 The park incorporates attractions from both Universal Orlando and Universal Studios Hollywood and features a CityWalk district, a shopping mall with multiple official Universal hotels and many restaurants and shops, including stores selling Universal Studios merchandise and Osaka souvenirs.
-The theme park occupies an area of 108 acre and is the second-most visited amusement park in Japan after its rival Tokyo Disney Resort.
+The theme park occupies an area of 108 acre.

 Universal Studios Singapore

 Construction of the Singapore park began within Resorts World Sentosa on Sentosa, Singapore on April 19, 2008.
-Universal Studios Singapore was given a soft opening on March 18, 2010 and later a wide opening on May 28, 2011.
+Universal Studios Singapore was given a soft opening on March 18, 2010, and later a wide opening on May 28, 2011.
 It was the second Universal Studios theme park to operate in Asia and also the first in Southeast Asia.
 Like other Universal theme parks, it features attractions from various Universal and other studio companies' properties, including Jurassic Park, Shrek, The Mummy, Waterworld, Transformers and others.
 The land it currently sits on is 20 hectares (49 acres) in size, which occupies the easternmost part of the 49-hectare (120-acre) Resorts World Sentosa, and is marketed as a "one-of-its-kind theme park in Asia".
-Unlike other Universal theme parks, Universal Studios Singapore is owned by Genting Group with the licensing approval from Universal Parks & Resorts.
+Unlike other Universal theme parks, Universal Studios Singapore is owned and operated by Genting Group with a license from Universal Parks & Resorts.